About Susan Michele

 Beginnings & Core Values

-Susan’s writing is influenced by personal, cultural, and geographical experiences growing up in New York City in the 1970s and 80s.
-Her mother is a former elementary school teacher who taught her to read at age 3.
-While growing up, Susan's parents took her on road trips on the East Coast, which exposed her to new environments and ideas.
-After studied piano for ten years, Susan was accepted into LaGuardia High School for Music and Art, but attended Stuyvesant High School instead, where she discovered modern poetry and got to meet Allen Ginsberg during a special visit.
+After studying piano for ten years, Susan was accepted into LaGuardia High School for Music and Art, but attended Stuyvesant High School instead, where she discovered modern poetry and got to meet Allen Ginsberg during a special visit.
 She loves exploring new places, both domestically and internationally.
-After graduating high school, she traveled solo across Great Britain without a cell phone, and has visited other countries including Canada, The Bahamas, France, Hungary, Italy, the Czech Republic, and Mexico.
-Susan has always used writing as a vehicle for personal transformation and creativity.
-She has performed stand-up comedy, and created and performed a dramatic reading of a one-woman show called “Psychically Seeking Susan,” about her life as a divorced parent.
+After graduating high school, she traveled solo across Great Britain without a cell phone, and has visited other countries including Austria, Belgium, Canada, the Czech Republic, The Bahamas, Bermuda, France, Hungary, Italy, the Netherlands, and Mexico.

 Personal